pacerevenue/analytics-engineer-interview/README.md

 - Build out a revenue booking curve chart for the consumption date 31/12/2021.
 The revenue booking curve visualises at what point in time revenue was created for a particular night.
 It is displayed as a cumulative sum.

-Tip: Make use of the lead time dimension and total units occupied metric you have calculated in the previous section.
+Tip: Make use of the lead time dimension and total net revenue metric you have calculated in the previous section.

 An example of this visualisation can be found below.